 - TURN ON BROILER in oven.
 Move the oven rack to broil position, about 6 inches from the top.
 Line pan with foil for easy clean up.

 - PREPARE PEPPERS: Cut off tops/stems of mini peppers.
 Slice peppers down the middle lengthwise to make two halves.
 Using clean fingers and nails, scrape out seeds and soft ribs.
 Place on a rimmed baking sheet pan.
 Drizzle oil, salt and pepper.
 Toss to combine.
 Turn peppers face side down in single layer on pan.
 Broil 3 minutes.
 Turn peppers over.
 Broil 3 minutes on side facing up or until peppers begin to char.
 Remove from oven.

 - MAKE GOAT CHEESE-PESTO MIXTURE (1 min): While peppers are broiling, combine goat cheese, onions and pesto in small bowl.
 Microwave for 15-20 seconds to soften.
 This makes it easier to stuff the peppers.
 Mix well.

 - STUFF AND BROIL: Spoon a teaspoon of mixture into each pepper.
 Sprinkle with Parmesan cheese if using.
 Broil for 2 to 2 1/2 minutes until starting to brown.

 - SERVE: Drizzle balsamic reduction in zigzag or cross hatch pattern on cutting board or platter.
 Transfer peppers with small spatula.
 Serve immediately.

-- To make your own pesto: Try our classic basil pesto recipe.
+- To make your own pesto: You can use a good store-bought brand or try our classic basil pesto recipe.

 Our mini stuffed pepper recipe was inspired by a recipe from Aggies Kitchen.